patrick-llgc/pisguru/README.md

 >>> cv2.add(np.uint8([10]), np.uint8([260]))
 array([[14]], dtype=uint8)
 ```
-- Cropping can be realized through slicing numpy arrays, and also bitwise operation.
+- Cropping can be realized through slicing numpy arrays, and also bitwise operations.
+Irregular cropping other than rectangular one can only be realized using bitwise operations.
+- For simple masking, `cv2.bitwise_and(image, image, mask=mask)`

 ## Topics
 ### key openCV functions